-Despite the fact that drinking sugary fizzy drinks gets bad publicity if consumed in excess, it doesn’t seem to have much effect on the amount of fizzy drinks that children still consume.
+Despite the fact that drinking sugary fizzy drinks gets bad publicity if consumed in excess.
+This publicity doesn’t seem to have much effect on the amount of fizzy drinks that children still consume.

 Too many fizzy drinks and too little water

-There are a number of far-reaching consequences of consuming so much sweetened drinks.
+There are a number of far-reaching consequences from consuming too many sweetened drinks.
 Over the long term there is a serious chance of developing life-changing diabetes.
-It has been discovered that by eliminating just one fizzy drink and replacing it with water could substantially reduce this risk.
+It has been discovered that by eliminating just one fizzy drink and replacing it with water can substantially reduce this risk.

 A glass of tap water is better than a can of fizzy drink

 The consequences of consuming so much fizzy drink has left health professionals no choice but to recommend that tap water should be the key drink for children.
 It’s not just diabetes that’s a concern but a child’s oral health is affected too.
-Each 330 ml can of fizzy drink contains up to two teaspoons of sugar.
-If a fizzy drink is consumed at a lunch break and the child doesn’t brush his or her teeth until the evening it exposes the teeth to tooth erosion that over time wears the teeth away.
+Each 330 ml can of fizzy drink can contain up to two teaspoons of sugar!
+If a fizzy drink is consumed at a lunch break and the child doesn’t brush his or her teeth straight away, this is bad news.
+By waiting to brush ones teeth, it exposes the teeth to tooth erosion that over time wears the teeth away.

 When you consume a fizzy drink the sugar attaches itself to your teeth.
 Bacteria that are present in your mouth thrive off the sugar residue left behind by the drink.
-As it consumes it acid is produced which in turn eats away or erodes the enamel which is the strong outer layer of your teeth.
+The bacteria then produces acid which in turn eats away or erodes the enamel which is the strong outer layer of your teeth.
 This erosion makes teeth weak as they become thinner.
 As a result, this exposes the teeth to cavity formation which is the start of tooth decay.
 The consumption of fizzy drinks is the commonest cause of tooth decay.

 Sugar free fizzy drinks can damage your teeth

-If your child is the 1 in 5 who drinks 10 or more fizzy drinks every week you should ensure that he or she regularly attends dental check-ups to help to identify and treat teeth erosion before it is too late.
+If your child is the 1 in 5 who drinks 10 or more fizzy drinks every week you should ensure that he or she regularly attends dental check-ups.
+In order to help to identify and treat teeth erosion before it is too late.